These plank exercises will bring your ab workout to the next level!

 Planks are the single most effective exercise for your core, and can prevent many muscle imbalances, as well as prevent back pain and poor posture.
-Today, we will go over how to properly perform the basic plank and take a look at different plank variations to take your workout to the next level.
+Today, we will go over how to properly perform the basic plank and take a look at different plank exercises to take your workout to the next level.

-How to Do the Basic Plank
+How To Do A Basic Plank

 - Start by laying on your stomach on the ground or on an exercise mat.
 Position your elbows so that they are directly under your shoulder, and bent at a 90 degree angle.
 Place your palms flat on the floor and keep your forearms parallel to each other.

 - Curl your toes under so that you place the weight on the balls of your feet.

 - Engage your abdominals to lift your hips off the ground, leaving your knees on the ground.
 Keep a straight line from the crown of your head to your knees.
 This is a modified plank (pictured below).

 - Engage your glutes, quadriceps and abs to lift your knees off the ground.
 There should be a straight line from your head to your feet.